 12.40 p.m. – 1.40 p.m. – Lesson 4

 1.40 p.m. – 2.10 p.m. – LUNCHTIME

 2.05 p.m.
 5-minute warning buzzer

 2.10 p.m. – 3.10 p.m. – Lesson 5

 What subjects will I follow?

-SLIGHT CHANGES COMING FOR SEPTEMBER 2022, however last year, all year 7 students studied English, maths, science, history, geography, art, design technology, food, drama, music, ICT, PE and PSHE and will have a personalised timetable covering these lessons (4 lessons each day, but this will be changing to 5 from September 2022.)
+SLIGHT CHANGES COMING FOR SEPTEMBER 2022, however last year, all year 7 students studied English, maths, science, history, geography, art, design technology, food, drama, music, ICT, PE and PSHE through a personalised timetable covering these lessons (there are currently 4 lessons each day, but this will be changing to 5 from September 2022.)

 At OSA, we no longer use the term ‘homework’ but will refer to ‘Independent Study‘.
-All students are expected to work independently at home..
-You will be set tasks on Microsoft ‘TEAMS’ and a bespoke ‘App’ (SIMS student and parent App) – you will be given all the information you need when you start with us.
+All students are expected to work independently at home, with tasks also being set on Microsoft ‘TEAMS’ and a bespoke ‘App’ (EdulinkOne) – you will be given all the information you need when you start with us.

 What is the uniform/PE kit?